Stadio Renato Dall'Ara

 Stadio Renato Dall'Ara is a multi-purpose stadium in Bologna, Italy.
 It is currently used mostly for football matches and the home of Bologna FC.
 The stadium was designed by Giulio Ulisse Arata and inaugurated in 1927 as Stadio Littoriale.
 It was one of the first stadiums to incorporate the stands into the architecture, an innovation which later became the model for stadiums around the world.
 The large arch contained an equestrian statue of the dictator Benito Mussolini, which was destroyed during the city's liberation in 1943.
 The stadium replaced the Stadio Sterlino and is named after Renato Dall'Ara (1892–1964), a former president of Bologna for thirty years.

 The stadium hosted matches in both the 1934 FIFA World Cup and the 1990 FIFA World Cup.
+Its inclusion in the latter demanded both expansion and modernisation.
+An increased, all-seated capacity was achieved by adding three rows at the bottom, where the parterre sat, and twelve at the top.
+To facilitate this, an exposed steel framework, incorporating 120 columns, was aligned with the pre-existing pilasters, supporting the extended terrace and providing access via a series of stairwells running around the stadium’s perimeter.
+The old roof was replaced with a more substantial, cantilevered structure, reaching backwards 5 metres from the rear of the tribuna and following the curve of the terrace, before stopping abruptly, "as if satisfied that more than enough protection had been afforded to the spectators below."
+Finally the tower, which was built around and scrubbed up – the extended terrace drops down as it gets closer to it.

-The last match of the tournament played there was the England vs Belgium match in the Round of 16 which ended 1–0 courtesy of an extra-time goal scored by David Platt in the 119th minute.
+The last match of the 1990 tournament played there was the England vs Belgium match in the Round of 16, which ended 1–0 courtesy of an iconic extra-time goal scored by David Platt in the 119th minute.

 Located in the Saragozza district, about 3.5 km from the center of the city, it regularly hosts Bologna's home matches.
 The stadium has around 36,000 seats and its capacity can be increased up to 55,000 for concerts.